General Dudakovic Charged

 Teaching Engineering at West Point:

-Schwarzkopf lowered back to West Point in 1965 to educate engineering.
-Many of Norman’s classmates had long passed to “Vietnam as advisors to the South Vietnamese military.”
-In 1965, Norman Schwarzkopf, Jr. Applied to join them.
-Captain Schwarzkopf, Jr. Worked as a consultant to the South Vietnamese Airborne Division and was promoted to important.
+Schwarzkopf returned to West Point in 1965 to study engineering.
+Many of Norman’s classmates had long passed to Vietnam as advisors to the South Vietnamese military.”
+In 1965, Norman Schwarzkopf, Jr., applied to join them.
+Captain Schwarzkopf, Jr., worked as a consultant to the South Vietnamese Airborne Division and was promoted to the rank of colonel.